mapbox/rasterio-cookbook/README.rst

 .. image:: img/world.jpg
     :scale: 100 %

 Warped to ``EPSG:3759``.
-Notice that the bounds are contrainted to the new projection's valid region (``CHECK_WITH_INVERT_PROJ=True`` on line 13) and the new raster is wrapped seamlessly across the anti-meridian.
+Notice that the bounds are constrained to the new projection's valid region (``CHECK_WITH_INVERT_PROJ=True`` on line 13) and the new raster is wrapped seamlessly across the anti-meridian.

 .. image:: img/reproject.jpg